-A. Being a Torah observant Christian could be something of a contradiction.
-It all comes down to where your friend believes her salvation comes from.
-If she believes she’s saved by grace through faith and observes the law solely to express her gratitude that’s one thing.
-But if she believes her salvation is even partly earned or maintained through her observance of the law then there’s a problem with her theology.
-After all grace plus work equals work.
+A. It all comes down to where your friend believes her salvation comes from.
+If she believes she’s saved by grace through faith alone and observes the law solely to express her gratitude for the free gift of salvation that’s one thing.
+But if she believes her salvation is even partly earned or maintained through her observance of the law then there’s a problem.
+It means she really believes she is ultimately responsible for her own salvation.

-Any work we do to supplement what the Lord did for us demonstrates our lack of faith in His work and violates the most basic tenet of Christianity.
-It’s by grace we are saved through faith.
-Not by works lest any should boast.
-(Ephes.
-2:8-9)
+Any work we do to supplement what the Lord did for us on the cross demonstrates our lack of faith in the sufficiency of His death and resurrection to save us.
+It violates the most basic tenet of Christianity.
+We are saved by grace through faith.
+Not by works lest any should boast (Ephes.
+2:8-9).